 Alan Lightman (b.
-1948) holds a dual humanities and physics professorship at MIT.
-He has written of the grandeur of the universe and the most intimate human emotions.
+1948) holds dual humanity and physics professorship at MIT.
 He is a bright, curious thinker and an engaging writer who circles uncertainty at the broadest and most intimate level.

 Certainly helpful is Lightman’s exploration of what we gain in moments of play.
 He was able to approach a real “renewal and consolidation of identity” by letting his mind wander.
 Whatever we might achieve in play, it does not take much to reap the rewards.

-Read more on the benefits of rest and repose on the creative mind in Thoreau’s A Week on the Concord and Merrimack Rivers and Oliver Sack’s proposal of a Sabbath as something we must keep sacred, however we can.
+Read more on the benefits of rest and repose on the creative mind in Thoreau’s A Week on the Concord and Merrimack Rivers and Oliver Sack’s proposal of a Sabbath as something we must keep sacred, however possible.